ddsky/spoonacular-api-clients/csharp/docs/DefaultApi.md

         {

             var apiInstance = new DefaultApi();
-            var wine = merlot;  // string | The name of the wine to get a specific product recommendation for. var maxPrice = 50;  // decimal? | The maximum price for the specific wine recommendation in USD. (optional) var minRating = 0.7;  // decimal? | The minimum rating of the recommended wine between 0 and 1.
+            var wine = merlot;  // string | The type of wine to get a specific product recommendation for. var maxPrice = 50;  // decimal? | The maximum price for the specific wine recommendation in USD. (optional) var minRating = 0.7;  // decimal? | The minimum rating of the recommended wine between 0 and 1.
 For example, 0.8 equals 4 out of 5 stars. (optional) var number = 3;  // decimal? | The number of wine recommendations expected (between 1 and 100). (optional)